PHAredes/Blas2Guide/docs/technique/mirabras_rabbithole/mirabras_cancel/time_stop.md

 A very different form of Time Stop obtained by interupting a statue cutscene instead.
 To perform, Mirabras cancel in front of a statue and immediatly interact with it.
 Once the Mirabras menu comes up, select "Return to the City".
 If the warp goes through before the cutscene ends, then Enemy Clock will be set to 0 but Level Clock will be unfrozen.
 Once you spawn in East City, you will be unable to move.
 This can be cancelled by swapping weapons, swinging your weapon, or casting a prayer.

 Because Level Clock is unaffected by this trick, only enemies and bosses are affected by the trick.
 Falling platforms, gates, and other interactable elements are unaffected.
+This version also does not provide any invulnerability.

 This kind of Time Stop also persists through game files but unlike regular Time Stop can be cancelled without turning the game off.
 Interacting with any statue will return gameplay to normal.

 ## List of Usages